OriVered/mixologia/README.md

 This project is a comprehensive online platform for reviewing and discussing a wide variety of alcoholic beverages.

-## Important Information for Grader
+## Important Information for Reviewer

 Please use the following credentials to explore different user capabilities in the system: